hxii/YRFW/readme.txt

 Just place them in the `/extensions` folder.

 == Changelog ==
+= 2.0.4 =
+- Non-writeable log file no longer prevents WP from loading and showing notice instead.
 = 2.0.3 =
 - Fixed conversion tracking total sum to be string instead of float.
 = 2.0.2 =